Pre-Kindergarten to Year 2 After School Co-Curricular Program

 The Pre-Kindergarten to Year 2 After School Co-Curricular Program will run from Monday to Thursday each week during the school term.
 The program will commence Week 2 of each term and conclude in the final week:

-Our parent pick-up for the Pre-Kindergarten to Year 2 program is from the red carpet area in Junior School at the completion of each session.
-We will be utilising our Senior School students to assist the co-curricular tutors with the movement of our Pre-Kindergarten to Year 2 students between activities.
+2. Our parent pick-up for the Pre-Kindergarten to Year 2 program is from the red carpet area in Junior School at the completion of each session.

 Timetables